nsubordin81/blog.synapseflux.com/docs/_posts/2024-12-04-developing-with-llms-1.md

 ES modules - you are learning about them now, learn about what alternatives are vite modern js featurs, don't know what they are and how vite supports them

+things to go deep on:
+what is the difference between a web application and a typical application you write for your operating system?

+ok you officially have motion without action here, or I guess action but more in support of motion rather than the other way around. so commit to writing a backstory for this and covering how you got started later. for now, you will take notes as you learn how to make this thing an event sourced app. you will not shy away from understanding, you will not get lost in theory, you will not be afraid to try

+goal: take working rpg my life app and convert it to a version of that which is event sourced. it is still a full stack javascript application